65 Math

 This book, from the University of South Florida, is written for students in science, engineering, and mathematics who have completed calculus through partial differentiation.

-Elementary Calculus (GNU Free Documentation Licence) by Michael Corral
+Elementary Calculus by Michael Corral (GNU Free Documentation Licence).

 This is the first part (Calculus I) of a text on elementary calculus, designed for students who have completed courses in high-school algebra, geometry, and trigonometry.
 Though designed for college students, it could also be used in high schools.
 The traditional topics are covered, but the old idea of infinitesimals is resurrected, owing to its usefulness (especially in the sciences).

-A First Course in Linear Algebra (GNU Free Documentation Licence) by Ben Crowell
+A First Course in Linear Algebra by Ben Crowell (GNU Free Documentation Licence).

 An introductory textbook designed for university sophomores and juniors.
 Typically such a student will have taken calculus, but this is not a prerequisite.
 The book begins with systems of linear equations, then covers matrix algebra, before taking up finite-dimensional vector spaces in full generality.
 The final chapter covers matrix representations of linear transformations, through diagonalization, change of basis and Jordan canonical form.

-A Gentle Introduction to the Art of Mathematics (GNU Free Documentation Licence) by Joe Fields
+A Gentle Introduction to the Art of Mathematics by Joe Fields (GNU Free Documentation Licence).

 This text covers several topics in the foundations of mathematics (logic, sets, relations, functions and cardinality) and introduces the reader to many techniques of mathematical proof (direct, indirect, contradiction, contrapositive, mathematical induction, combinatorial proofs and magic).
 There are amusing quotations at the start of each chapter.